Refer to the guide Setting up and getting started.

 Expected: No tag is added.
 Error details shown in the status message.
 Status bar becomes red.

-(where x is larger than the list size)
+Other incorrect edit commands to try: edit, edit with illegal arguments in fields, edit x (where x is larger than the list size)

 Expected: Similar to previous.